Crisis Management- Utilizing Brand Voice

 Achieving an authentic brand voice requires careful consistency in planning and execution.
 It can take years to build.
 Then, at a moment’s notice, your brand can be called on to respond to a crisis that its carefully crafted voice really wasn’t designed to address.
-There is no one-size-fits-all advice to the use of brand voice in crisis responses, but what we do know is that you absolutely need to have a clear understanding of your brand’s values and be able to relate those values to the crisis at hand.
+There is no one-size-fits-all advice to the use of brand voice in crisis responses, but what we do know is that to successfully guide your response, you absolutely need a clear understanding of your brand’s values and be able to relate those values to the crisis at hand.

 Why Is Brand Voice Important

 When a crisis hits, brand consistency is paramount.
 Your messaging might have to change to accomodate more serious issues than you typically deal with, but your voice and tone has to be recognizably yours.
 When KFC ran out of chicken in the UK, they didn’t respond to the negative press with a verbose, corporate letter.
 Instead, the company known for its online irreverence put out a simple ad reading “FCK.”
 It was endearing and apologetic all at once.

 In their survey, Sprout Social asked customers what made a brand stand out.
 The results were striking:

 - 40 percent of customers said that memorable content was the most distinctive part of a brand’s presence